angelvyas/myportal/content/posts/c/impques.md

 ```
 </br>

-### to find the greatest of all of the given values.
+### To find the greatest of all of the given values.
 ```c
 #include <stdio.h>
 int main()